 Countless systems fall victim to misguided progress from short-sided contributions.
-Fear, laziness, and immature ambition leads to reactionary solutions.
+Fear, laziness, and immature ambition lead to reactionary solutions.
 These solutions fail to address the root problem, thereby causing more issues, and the cycle repeats.

 Understanding the role of emotion is key to arriving at opportunity.
-Emotions cloud judgement, lead to reactionary solutions, and rejection of root problems.
+Emotions cloud judgment, lead to reactionary solutions, and rejection of root problems.
 Acknowledgement of these emotions will prevent you from falling victim to the tyranny of complacency.

 Symptoms form the bottom of the hierarchy of opportunity.
 They are plentiful and misguiding.

 Don’t jump to solutions when an issue presents itself.
 Instead, investigate the root cause by asking the five whys.
 Think backward until the root problem presents itself.